latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Another option is the Easton Salvation Army (610) 258-9531.
+Another option is the Salvation Army.
 They offer several programs, but do have limited funding.
-They may have money available to help pay heating and utility bills, can provide free food and clothing, possibly prescription medications.
+The main center is at 1110 Northampton St, Easton, PA 18042.
+They may have money available to help pay heating and utility bills, can provide free food and clothing, and possibly prescription medications.
 There are also seasonal items passed out for free, whether it is a Christmas toy from Angel Tree, winter clothes, or Thanksgiving turkey dinners.
+Students in Northampton County can also get free school supplies as well as backpacks.

+• They also help feed seniors, kids, and the poor, including from a food pantry.
 The faith based charity is also a great place to turn to for information on Pennsylvania and federal government programs.
-Case managers from the Salvation Army will offer qualified residents a number of programs.
-Read Salvation Army Northhampton County.
+Case managers from the Salvation Army will offer qualified residents a number of applications to these benefits.
+Read more on Salvation Army Northampton County.

-Community Action Committee of the Lehigh Valley, Inc. offers low income, the elderly, unemployed, and other qualified individuals with of host of assistance programs for paying bills, debts, housing costs, and much more.
-(610) 691-5620
+Community Action Committee of the Lehigh Valley, Inc. offers low income, the elderly, unemployed, and other qualified individuals with of host of assistance programs.
+There are free grants for paying bills, funds to cover job training money or housing costs, and much more.
+The location is 1337 E 5th St, Bethlehem, PA 18015.
+Call (610) 691-5620.

-• Heating and utility bills - Energy-related Bill Payment Assistance, Residential Weatherization Programs.
+• Heating and utility bill assistance - Get applications to Energy-related Bill Payment Assistance, including free home repairs from Residential Weatherization Programs.
 Also learn about utility disconnection laws.

 • Employment services -Job readiness and employment counseling can help you find a job.

-• The Work Ready employment program from CACLV can help the very low income, including TANF qualified residents, receive a number of self-sufficiency, training, and job placement services.
-Loans may be issued for some employment needs.
+• The Work Ready employment program from CACLV can help the very low income, including TANF qualified residents, receive a number of self-sufficiency services.
+Loans may be issued for some employment needs and they also help people get the stuff they need for work, including a free iPhone in Pennsylvania.

 Many other government grant programs, employment, and emergency help may be offered.
 Find other resources available from the community action agency, click more information on Community Action Committee of the Lehigh Valley assistance programs.